Eczema On Lips - Lip Dermatitis Triggers And Best Treatment

 Allergic Reactions

 Often, eczema occurs due to allergic reactions, and the same is true of lip eczema.
+This is also known as allergic contact cheilitis.
 If your body has an allergic reaction to a substance, such as a particular type of food or medication, you may become inflamed and develop eczema.

 For example, if you switched to a new brand of toothpaste and started to have flare-ups, you might find that the new toothpaste was the cause of eczema.
 In other cases, an inherited allergy could mean that you have a genetic predisposition to eczema.